-There are several different types of forks, and most people’s go-to is a digging fork.
-However, these forks can be unwieldy, and ill suited to smaller areas of the garden like borders.
+Forks are one of the simplest but most effective tools in the garden.
+Not only are they great if you need to cultivate and prepare areas of soil for planting and sowing, they’re also designed to easily lift and transplant plants.
+There are several different types of forks, and most people's go-to is a digging fork.
+However, these forks can be unwieldy and ill-suited to smaller areas of the garden like borders.
 They can also be a little too clumsy for more delicate tasks like transplanting plants and harvesting from raised beds.

 Border forks offer an easy alternative.
 A little smaller and narrower than digging forks, they're great for getting into tight spots without compromising on strength or efficiency.
-They offer a finesse that makes them great for weeding, or lifting clumps of perennials from cramped borders.
-Their lightness also helps if you have mobility issues, or if you lack strength and stamina.
+They offer a finesse that makes them great for weeding or lifting clumps of perennials from cramped borders.
+Their lightness also helps if you have mobility issues or if you lack strength and stamina.
 A good border fork turns all of the above from a backbreaker into a breeze.
-It should be indispensable; a lifetime companion in the garden.
+For more help when preparing soil, take a look at our guide to the best garden spades or hand trowels.

-Best garden forks to buy at a glance
+Best Buy garden forks at a glance

 We tested different border forks, using them in the garden in a range of sites and ground to help you find the right one for your garden.
 Each fork has a detailed list of pros and cons for clarity and has been rated according to handling, tines, strength and value for money.
-Every fork in our round up below has scored a minimum of three out of five stars, so you can buy with confidence.

 Jump to:

-In every review we award outstanding products our coveted Best Buy award.
+In every review, we award outstanding products our coveted Best Buy award.
 To see these and the others we recommend, browse our pick of the best garden forks, below.

-The best garden forks in 2024
+The best garden forks

 Our rating: 4.5 out of 5

-- Well balanced and comfortable to use
+• Well-balanced and comfortable to use

-- Pointed tines cut through ground well
+• Pointed tines cut through the ground well

 Cons

-With its long overall length and slightly heavier weight, this is a good buy for the keen gardener.
-The 1.6kg weight means the fork does some of the hard work for you, sliding cleanly into the soil with mirror polished stainless steel tines that have a high carbon content so they’re strong and the soil doesn’t stick to them.
-The tines are also more pointed than other forks on test, which makes for a comparatively effortless digging experience as they penetrate the soil easily, even on stonier ground.
 The sustainable ash handle is also longer than the others on test, making it comfortable for the taller person to use, but also suitable for those of average height.
-The handle, which is fastened with 3 rivets fits firmly into the head and with a lipped socket, so it’s both tough and long-lasting, spreading the stress over a potentially weak joint.
-This fork feels sturdily and thoughtfully made and, with a 20 year warranty, offers the buyer a quality long term investment.
+The handle, which is fastened with three rivets, fits firmly into the head and has a lipped socket, so it’s both tough and long-lasting, spreading the stress over a potentially weak joint.
+This fork feels sturdy and thoughtfully made and, with a 20-year warranty, offers the buyer a quality long-term investment.
 We’ve awarded it a BBC Gardeners’ World Magazine Best Buy for general use.

 Our rating: 4.5 out of 5

-Available from Tooled-Up
+Available from Tooled Up

 Pros